MAS KiwiSaver Scheme Review

 Be aware: As with any investment, markets go up and down.
 The Dotcom bubble in the early 2000s sank global share markets, as did the 2008 Global Financial Crisis.
 While many global share markets are now at record highs, this is no guarantee of future earnings.

-If you're looking for an actively managed funds with a track record of high performance, MAS KiwiSaver may appeal to you.
+If you're looking for actively managed funds with a track record of high performance, the MAS KiwiSaver Scheme may appeal to you.

 Standout Features:

-- There are seven funds to choose from; three funds, Global Equities, Aggressive and Growth
+- There are seven funds to choose from, including three growth orientated funds; Growth, Aggressive and Global Equities.

-- The investment managers are of a high calibre - JBWere is a trusted Australian-based asset manager who also relies on the expertise of Blackrock, the world's largest investment company.
+- The investment managers are of a high calibre - JBWere is a trusted NZ Wealth Manager who also relies on the expertise of BlackRock, the world's largest investment company, to implement some of the international equities strategies.

-- The annual management fees are similar to those charged by Milford, Fisher Funds and other actively-managed funds, and unlike Milford, MAS KiwiSaver doesn't charge performance fees.
+- The annual management fees are generally similar to other actively-managed funds, and unlike Milford, MAS doesn't charge performance fees.

-- If you join MAS KiwiSaver, you become a MAS member.
-Members are entitled to use exclusive membership benefits, which include discounted loans and finance services via Westpac, invites to speaker series events, health and well being support and EAP (Employee Assistance Programme) counseling.
+- If you join the MAS KiwiSaver Scheme, you become a MAS member.
+Members are entitled to use exclusive membership benefits, which include, invites to speaker series events, health and wellbeing support and EAP (Employee Assistance Programme) counseling.

 Be aware: As with any investment, markets go up and down.
 The Dotcom bubble in the early 2000s sank global share markets, as did the 2008 Global Financial Crisis.
 While many global share markets are now at record highs, this is no guarantee of future earnings.